 The IRS mandates every individual who wishes to offer his or her tax preparation services for others to obtain a PTIN.
-New tax preparers can easily obtain their PTIN from the IRS as quickly as 15 minutes.
+New tax preparers can easily obtain their PTIN from the IRS in as few as fifteen minutes.
 Prepare these documents on this PTIN checklist to expedite the process.
 Also, note that there’s a non-refundable fee of $35.95 when obtaining a new PTIN.

 Getting your PTIN is just the starting point.
 Now you want to obtain an EFIN as well, or Electronic Filing Identification Number.
 Now that many people prefer to file their taxes electronically, it only makes sense to get an EFIN so you can provide this service to your clients.
 An EFIN would certainly come in handy when starting a tax preparation business at home or online.

 As a PTIN and EFIN holder, you can now start preparing and filing taxes for others.

 You will still have to comply with the regulations in your state to become a certified tax preparer.
 There are seven states that require “special credentials” so you can practice as a tax preparer in those locations.

 For instance, in California, you need to register online with the state as a tax preparer.
 You must also go through a fingerprinting procedure, pass a background check, prepare a bond of $5,000, and complete a 20-hour continuing education course plus a 60-hour qualifying education course on tax laws each year.
 Click here for more information.

 Meanwhile, in New York, you need to be at least 18 years old and have a high school diploma.
 You must register with the state as a tax preparer.
 You must also obtain a qualifying education course on basic tax law course if you have less than three years of experience in filing tax returns in New York.
 Find more information here.